Free consultation 402-431-9000

 Negotiate a Settlement or Go to Trial

-Most wrongful death cases in Nebraska reach settlements, or agreements made between the defendant’s insurance company and the personal representative of the estate.
+Most wrongful death lawsuits in Nebraska are complex legal matters that often reach settlements, or agreements made between the defendant’s insurance company and the personal representative of the estate.
 It is important, however, not to rush to accept a fast settlement.
 Insurance companies are known for trying to take advantage of claimants.
 Make sure a settlement fully reimburses your family for all of its losses – including funeral and burial costs, medical bills, lost earnings, and pain and suffering – before signing anything.

 Attorney Robert M Knowles